 Yes, in certain circumstances, Medicare will pay for several weeks of nursing home / rehabilitative care after a patient is released from a hospital and needs additional “rehabilitative” care.
 The rules governing Medicare coverage are strictly construed, however, and if the resident is not perceived as “improving,” then Medicare can cut off any coverage.
 One must then assume the cost of the nursing home or rehabilitative care.

-No, but there is gift tax at the federal level for gifts in excess of $11,400,000 per person or $23,160,000 per couple (in 2020).
-This does not include the annual gift tax exclusion amount which is increased to $15,000 per year.
+No, but there is gift tax at the federal level for gifts in excess of $ 11,580,000 per person or $23,160,000 per couple (in 2020).
+This does not include the annual gift tax exclusion amount which is still at $15,000 per year per gift recipient.
 Gifting during life is an EXCELLENT way to reduce the state estate tax exposure of your probate (or trust) estate.
 Few people today need worry about federal estate taxes in the District, Maryland or Virginia because of this extremely high exemption.
-The District’s estate tax exemption has also increased the D.C. estate tax exemption to $5,762,400 per person for 2020.
+The District’s estate tax exemption has also increased: the D.C. estate tax exemption to $5,762,400 per person for 2020.
 In the District, this estate tax exemption is NOT PORTABLE so you “use it or lose it”.

 It used to be so, but now it is not.
-As of 2019, Maryland taxes any estate valued in excess of $5 million (or $10 million per couple , which means that whatever is not “used up” by the first to die is available to the surviving spouse upon the death of the surviving spouse provided tax returns are correctly filed.)
-The District of Columbia taxes any estate valued above $5,762,400 (but this is per person and is not “portable” to the surviving spouse.)
+As of 2020, Maryland taxes any estate valued in excess of $5 million (or $10 million per couple , which means that whatever is not “used up” by the first to die is available to the surviving spouse upon the death of the surviving spouse provided tax returns are correctly filed.)
+The District of Columbia taxes any estate valued above $ 5,762,400 (but this is per person and is not “portable” to the surviving spouse.)
 The federal government imposes an estate tax on estates valued above $11, 580,000 per person or $23,160,000 per couple.

 I help my clients organize “what they own” in order to obtain a complete understanding of what is out there for them when they retire.
 Often this brings them peace of mind and sometimes it causes them to retain a financial planner to better assist them in investing their assets wisely.
 Understanding your retirement situation is just part of the estate planning process, but it’s a very important part.